 Depending on the type of feedstock used, the syngas production processes with a subsequent synthesis of liquid fuel were named Gas to liquid (GTL), Coal to liquid (CTL), Biomass to liquid (BTL).
 Each of these technologies has its own fundamental distinctive features, which often doesn’t allow them to be addressed collectively.
 Nevertheless, each of them is based on syngas production, which implies the involvement of related processes.

 The production of liquid fuels from natural gas is a long-established industrial process.
 This process is based on a two-stage technology for the production of syngas followed by its transformation into organic liquids using the Fischer-Tropsch method.
 In addition to meeting regional needs for liquid fuel, GTL technology allows regulating the supply of liquefied gas or, conversely, a set of liquid hydrocarbons, depending on the market situation.
-The largest plants, Pearl GTL and Oryx GTL, with a total capacity of 270,000 bpd, are located in Qatar, which has large natural gas reserves and is the largest producer of liquefied natural gas (LNG).
+The largest plants, Pearl GTL and Oryx GTL, with a total capacity more than 170 000 bpd, are located in Qatar, which has large natural gas reserves and is the largest producer of liquefied natural gas (LNG).

 One scenario of implementing GTL technologies involves the use of specialized microchannel equipment.
 Microchannel technologies for the production of synthetic fuel are viewed primarily as the most promising options for the useful utilization of associated petroleum gas in oilfields.
 In contrast to large-capacity GTL technologies, which are widely used in practice, microchannel installations involve the assembly of metal sheets interleaved with channels for the main reactions and cooling.
 Microchannel reactors are used to produce both synthesis gas and liquid hydrocarbons via the Fischer-Tropsch reaction.
 The main advantages of microchannel reactors are low-tonnage equipment, modularity (modular micro-GTL units), and the ability to use them directly in the fields.
 The disadvantages include local use of the products, higher costs and energy costs, and difficulties in implementing the technology.
 At present, the large-scale production of microchannel units has not been established, and examples of the practical application of this technology are limited to demonstration projects.
 Therefore, most of the associated petroleum gas is still flared directly in the fields or re-injected into the reservoir.